 Wages and salaries are also at their highest point since 2008 (Bloomberg, 2014).
-In fact, major news outlets in the UK and USA are reporting signs of improvement - which is encouraging news if you're seeking employment in the USA.
+In fact, major news outlets in the UK and USA are reporting signs of improvement.

 - Exxon Mobil;